 Travel Insurance or Excess Reduction?

 There are a lot of options when it comes to car rental insurance and excess reduction.
 Even if you have rented a car before, it can still be difficult to work out the inclusions, exclusions, and whether you are purchasing a product that is right for you.
-Here are a few features of travel insurance, and excess reduction products, to help you make an informed decision.
+To help you make an informed decision, we at VroomVroomVroom would like to share a few features of travel insurance and excess reduction products.

 Travel Insurance or Credit Card Insurance

 Travel Insurance is purchased before a trip.
 It often provides cover for overseas medical and dental expenses, as well as providing cover for travel delays, luggage and cancellation.
 Many travel insurance policies also include a specified amount of coverage for rental vehicle excess.

 - Your travel insurance policy may not cover you for the full amount of the rental vehicle's excess.
 Policies often have a maximum amount you can claim for charges related to car rental, and in some cases this amount may be lower than the excess on the vehicle.